 * If you are more familiar with the film and Rolf's betrayal of the von Trapps, the fact that he actually protects the family in the stage musical and allows them to escape comes across as this.

 * When Georg says, "Fraulein, I want you to stay.
 I ''ask'' you to stay."
 It's the way he says it.
 This is the closest to begging that he's likely to get, and Maria knows it.

-* As Georg sings "Edelweiss" at the music festival, he loses his voice, so Maria and the family start singing along, and they prompt the audience to join in, ''including a Nazi officer''.
+* As Georg sings "Edelweiss" at the music festival, he's so overcome his voice utterly falters, so Maria and the family join their voices to his and prompt the audience to join in, ''including a Nazi officer''.

-* A small one, but when Brigitta insults Maria when they first meet, Kurt sticks up for her by claiming that another governesses dress is "uglier."
+* A small one, but when Brigitta insults Maria when they first meet, Kurt sticks up for her by claiming that another governess' dress is "uglier."